omezaldama/swapi-project/README.md

 ## Description

-This is an app built with NestJs to query and save people and planets from the [Star Wars Api](https://swapi.dev/).
-It uses ExpressJs as an application server and Postgres as a database.
+This is an app built with NestJs (Typescript) to query and save people and planets from the [Star Wars Api](https://swapi.dev/).
+It uses a Postgres database.

 ## Installation